din/compose/README.md

 # Compose

-Compose is an opinionated architecture framework intended to build applications for iOS and macOS.
+Compose is an opinionated architecture framework intended to create applications for iOS and macOS.
 Compose is built on top of Combine and SwiftUI.

 - 🌴 Component tree
 - 🚦 Event-driven communication between components